getpatchwork/patchwork/docs/development.md

 ## Configure Virtual Environment

-**NOTE:** If you are interested in simply [testing Patchwork][doc-testing], many of the the below steps are not required. tox will automatically install dependencies and use virtual environments when testing.
+**NOTE:** If you are interested in simply [testing Patchwork][doc-testing], many of the below steps are not required. tox will automatically install dependencies and use virtual environments when testing.

 Once these requirements are installed, you should create and activate a new